 Magdelena Bazalova-Carter, Univ. of Victoria (Canada) FLASH radiotherapy is currently one of the most exciting modalities and even though we don’t fully understand its mechanisms, it could revolutionize cancer radiotherapy.
 Bazalova-Carter discusses FLASH Radiotherapy as a new cancer treatment modality and its challenges for physics, engineering, and biology.

-John MacKenty, Space Telescope Science Institute (United States) MacKenty, a mission scientist for the Hubble Space Telescope (HST) and senior scientist at Space Telescope Science Institute (STScI), will discuss his work on the HST and other astronomy missions.
+John MacKenty, Space Telescope Science Institute (United States) MacKenty, a mission scientist for the Hubble Space Telescope (HST) and senior scientist at Space Telescope Science Institute (STScI), discusses his work on the HST and other astronomy missions.
 John is the recipient of the 2023 SPIE George W. Goddard Award in Space and Airborne Optics.